jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 ---

 ### Version 0.5.1 - TBA
+- Improvement: The screenshot mode in the GUI can be toggled at runtime

 ### Version 0.5.0 - 14.03.2018
 - New Feature: Added initial partitioning helper program (closes #78)